jarrodmillman/pose-stats/description.md

 understand the statistics community's interest and need for a Statistical Python OSE.
-We will also engage our colleagues in informal gatherings or Birds of a Feather sessions (BOFs) at community meetings such as SciPy, EuroSciPy, Joint Statistical Meetings, and other meetings that the senior personnel attend.
+We will also engage our colleagues in informal gatherings or Birds of a Feather sessions (BOFs) at community meetings such as SciPy, EuroSciPy, Joint Statistical Meetings, and similar gatherings that the senior personnel attend.

 We will also organize four workshops.